 It’s also a vlog where Felicia talks about topics like Why Do Mean Online Comments Hurt So Much? and I Hate My Singing Voice, Help!

-As a Voice Finder, Felicia created several singing programs, some are for free and some larger ones for purchase as
+As a Voice Finder, Felicia created several singing programs, some are for free and some larger ones for purchase such as

 - The Lazy Singer’s Warmup